 A holiday is a special day or period when people celebrate something important to them.
 It can be a religious holiday, like Christmas Day or Hanukkah, or a cultural holiday, like Chinese New Year or Carnival.

-These December winter holidays are often based on traditions and values that are important to the people who celebrate them.
-Moreover, they can be a great way to connect with your culture or religion, and they often involve special food, music, and traditions.
+These December winter holidays are often based on traditions and values important to the people who celebrate them.
+Moreover, they can be a great way to connect with your culture or religion and often involve special food, music, and traditions.

 So whether you’re looking for a way to connect with your own culture or religion, or you’re just curious about how people celebrate around the world, here are the top 20 December global holidays to take part in: